rp-rs/rp-hal/README.md

 Rust generates standard Arm ELF files, which you can load onto your Raspberry Pi Silicon device with your favourite Arm flashing/debugging tool.
 In addition, the RP2040 contains a ROM bootloader which appears as a Mass Storage Device over USB that accepts UF2 format images.
-You can use the `elf2uf2-rs` package to convert the Arm ELF file to a UF2 format image.
+You can use picotool to flash your device over USB, or convert the Arm ELF file to a UF2 format image.

-For boards with USB Device support like the Raspberry Pi Pico, we recommend you use the UF2 process.

 The RP2040 contains two Cortex-M0+ processors, which execute Thumb-2 encoded ARMv6-M instructions.
 There are no operating-specific features in the binaries